bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 # Overlay

-> BootstrapVue's custom `b-overlay` component is used to visually obscure a particular element or
+> BootstrapVue's custom `b-overlay` component is used to _visually obscure_ a particular element or
 > component and its content.
 It signals to the user of a state change within the element or
-> component and can be used for creating loaders, warnings/alerts and more.
+> component and can be used for creating loaders, warnings/alerts, prompts, and more.

+`<b-overlay>` can be used to obscure almost any thing.
+Example use cases would be forms, tables, delete confirmation dialogs, or anywhere you need to signal that the application is busy perfoming a background task, or to signal that a certain component is unavailable.

 The component `<b-overlay>` was introduced in BootstrapVue version `v2.7.0`.